Jack of all trades: "Master of none"

 The "master of none" element appears to have been added in the late 18th century; it made the statement less flattering to the person receiving it.
 Today, "Jack of all trades, master of none" generally describes a person whose knowledge, while covering a number of areas, is superficial in all of them.
 When abbreviated as simply "jack of all trades", it is an ambiguous statement – the user's intention is then dependent on context.
 However, when "master of none" is added (sometimes in jest), this is unflattering.
 In the United States and Canada, the phrase has been in use since 1721.

-"Full quotation"

-In modern times, the phrase with the "master of none" element is sometimes expanded into a less unflattering couplet by adding a second line: "but oftentimes better than master of one" (or variants thereof), with some writers saying that such a couplet is the "original" version with the second line having been dropped, but there are no known instances of this second line dated to before the twenty-first century.